 What is Jaundice?

-Jaundice is a very common occurrence; almost all infants have jaundice to a certain degree.
+Jaundice is very common; almost all infants have jaundice to a certain degree.
 Jaundice is diagnosed as a yellowish tint to a baby’s skin.
 This occurs because of a high percentage of “bilirubin" in the skin tissue.

 Unborn babies need lots of red blood cells to get enough oxygen from a mother’s blood.
-When they are born, they don’t need all those additional red blood cells, because they are getting enough oxygen through breathing.
+They don’t need all those additional red blood cells when they are born because they get enough oxygen through breathing.

-All the extra blood cells need to be broken down and eliminated from a baby’s body.
-Bilirubin is the byproduct formed by the breakdown of these extra blood cells.
-Now when a baby’s liver doesn’t get rid of this by-product quick enough, it causes jaundice.
-Jaundice is, therefore, even more, prevalent in preemies.
+All the extra blood cells must be broken down and eliminated from a baby’s body.
+Bilirubin is the by-product formed by the breakdown of these extra blood cells.
+When a baby’s liver doesn’t get rid of this by-product quickly enough, it causes jaundice.
+Jaundice is, therefore, even more prevalent in preemies.